 In the winter, a powered attic fan helps keep the air drier by removing humidity that can damage the wood and your roof.
 A powered attic fan effectively acts as an exhaust fan for your whole house.

 Wiring powered attic fans is usually as simple as running power from the existing attic light fixture.
 If you need to create a new hole for the fan, the wiring may actually be the easiest part.

 It is critical to install the fan in such a way as to seal openings and leaks around the fan itself.
 Installing the fan in a preexisting hole is your best bet and can often be accomplished by removing a plain grate vent and installing the fan in its place.

 Installing a power attic fan can be a dirty job.
 Take safety precautions, such as wearing goggles to keep dust and debris out of your eyes.
 You'll also want to wear long sleeves to protect yourself from insulation.

 Fortunately, many powered attic fans come in a kit that includes everything you'll need to install the fan, including a traceable template that will assure a good fit between the fan and the hole.

 Like your heating and cooling system, an attic fan comes with a thermostat.
-The thermostat is mounted with the fan and can be set to automatically turn the fan on when a certain air temperature is reached.
+The thermostat is mounted with the fan and can be set to automatically turn the fan on when certain air temperatures are reached.

 Wiring Power Attic Fans

-If you have any doubt about wiring, hire a professional to install your fan.
+If you have any doubts about wiring, hire a professional to install your fan.